The purpose of the Complaints policy is to outline how BlueCHP will:

 General complaints by neighbours regarding tenants of BlueCHP will be investigated to determine whether a breach of the lease agreement has occurred.
 Where a possible breach has been identified, BlueCHP:

 - will ensure that the tenant complained about is advised of the breach, be given a reasonable opportunity to respond to the complaint and to remedy the breach

 - will identify options to help support the tenant to sustain their tenancy, including the provision of advice about support services or referral to social services with the tenant’s consent

 - may take action in the NCAT to establish specific performance orders in respect of a tenant’s lease responsibilities

 - may take action to end the tenancy where the breach is serious, intentional or reckless, and/or persistent.

 It is not the role of community housing to resolve all neighbourhood disputes.
-Where the complaint being made is of a minor nature and does not relate to a breach of the tenant’s lease (i.e. is more akin to a ‘neighbourhood dispute’), BlueCHP may refer the matter to a NSW Community Justice Centre for mediation or to NSW Police as appropriate.
+Where the complaint is made is of a minor nature and does not relate to a breach of the tenant’s lease (i.e. is more akin to a ‘neighbourhood dispute’), BlueCHP may refer the matter to an NSW Community Justice Centre for mediation or to NSW Police as appropriate.

 5.6 Complaints involving violence or criminal activity